Superegz/Pokemon-Perfect-Crystal/README.md

-# Pokemon Perfect Crystal - Original Hard Version
+# Pokemon Perfect Crystal - Original Version

 When Pokemon Crystal was released, it was the ultimate experience of classic Game Boy/Game Boy Color Pokemon.
 Now this classic can be played the way it always should have been!